adamwiggins/12factor/content/concurrency.md

 **In the twelve-factor app, processes are a first class citizen.**  Processes in the twelve-factor app take strong cues from [the unix process model for running service daemons](http://adam.heroku.com/past/2011/5/9/applying_the_unix_process_model_to_web_apps/).
 Using this model, the developer can architect their app to handle diverse workloads by assigning each type of work to a *process type*.
 For example, HTTP requests may be handled by a web process, and long-running background tasks handled by a worker process.

+This does not exclude individual processes from handling their own internal multiplexing, via threads inside the runtime VM, or the async/evented model found in tools such as EventMachine, Twited, and Node.js.
+But an individual VM can only grow so large, so the application must also be able to span multiple processes running on multiple physical machines.

-The process model truly shines when it comes time to scale up.
+The process model truly shines when it comes time to scale out.
 The [share-nothing, horizontally partitionable nature of twelve-factor app processes](/processes) means that adding more concurrency is a simple and reliable operation.
 The array of process types and number of processes of each type is known as the *process formation*:

 Twelve-factor app proceses [should never daemonize](http://dustin.github.com/2010/02/28/running-processes.html) or write PID files.
 They count on the operating system's process manager ([Upstart](http://upstart.ubuntu.com/), [launchd](http://en.wikipedia.org/wiki/Launchd), or a distributed process manager on a cloud platform) to manage the [output stream](/logs), restarts after crashes, and restarts requested by the user (such as when [deploying new code, or changing config](/build-release-run)).